 You may remember in my campaign I had that promise of free college tuition.
 I must remind you that my argument was that it would create strong economy, the best educated work force in the world, rebuild our middle class and allow the US to be “competitive in the global economy.”
 I also promised to expand programs like Pell Grants.
 As you may remember, my idea only applies to public colleges and universities, not to private ones.
 Additionally, even with a financial transaction tax, the cost of room and board and the cost of textbooks won’t be covered under my plan.
 All you will still be able to exploit students with high textbook prices and keep them in debt servitude. (wild cheers from audience).
 I announce today that my plan to make public colleges tuition-free will be paid not through a financial transaction tax as I claimed in my campaign but by seizing some of those frozen assets of the Russian government and keep those sanctions in place because the entire world has got to stand up to Putin! (cheers from audience).

-As all of you know, we have to beat those Chinese with their market socialist system.
+As all of you know, we have to beat those Chinese.
 Otherwise, we will be left in the dust, like a second-rate imperialist power.
 WE CANNOT LET THAT HAPPEN! (cheers from audience).
 My wife, Jane Sanders who was ousted from Burlington College, for unknown reasons, leaving the college in a state of near financial collapse.
 Even we sink deep into debt, just like that college, I can assure you that like my wife, any college presidents fired will receive a $200,000 severance package from the federal government.
 We’ll just steal some of Russia’s oil and sell it on the world market.
 Otherwise we are nothing better than television ad buyers who get $30,000 in commissions each year.
 Regardless, we will make sure that the status quo in the education system remains in place, stopping people with force who try to confront presidents of their colleges or demand policy reforms.
 All of you can get your money from private security contracts to defend the colleges of this country from these pesky types, you know who they are. (cheers from audience).

 On the campaign trail I said that I was a democratic socialist.
 But anyone who knows, I’m a social democrat, not a socialist.
 All of you know that the talk of socialism was just a facade.
 It might have punctured a few times, like when I called the late Hugo Chavez, a man who loved the poor with all of his heart, a dead communist dictator but the Sandersnistas or Bernie Bros believed it without question.
 How dumb they were, that they bought into that lie.
 Weren’t they so naive? (laughs from the audience).